Spots have recently opened for students interested to in a supportive introduction to programming and engineering through playful spy-themed missions.

 -

 The program is taught in English.
 Most people in Tallinn speak basic English.
-Your child does not need to speak Estonian, though we may learn a few spy-themed phrases just for fun.
+Your child does not need to speak Estonian, though we will learn a few basic phrases just to more fully appreciate the place based learning.

 -

-We’ll provide most materials for electronics, coding, and chemistry.
+We’ll provide most materials for electronics, coding and spy strategy.
 Your child should bring:

 Basic Supplies: